 What is the advantage?
 Complex analysis necessary to examine, if a field is promoted!
 This makes the language more complex and not easier to understand.

+COMMENT TF160:

+We assume/expect that this CR will not become part of the core language but will become part of an extension or be added to an extension (e.g. OO extension).

 8153: Extend usage of break and continue statements